tariq-almalki/cli-hashed/README.md

 2. download `cli-hashed.zip`
 3. unzip `cli-hashed.zip` folder in `/$HOME/`
 4. take the generated `cli-hashed` folder and place it in `/$HOME/.local/bin/`
+5. cd into `cli-hashed`, you need to make the launcher script as executable using this command `sudo chmod 755 hash-linux`
-5. as in installation of JDK 17 you need to paste this command `export HASHING_FUNCTIONS="/$HOME/.local/cli-hashed/hashing_functions.txt"` in `.bashrc` located in `/$HOME/.bashrc`
+6. as in installation of JDK 17 you need to paste this command `export HASHING_FUNCTIONS="/$HOME/.local/cli-hashed/hashing_functions.txt"` in `.bashrc` located in `/$HOME/.bashrc`
-6. to be able to call the command `hash-linux` from anywhere you need to paste these two commands<br> `CLI_HASHED="/home/kiemkist/.local/cli-hashed"
+7. to be able to call the command `hash-linux` from anywhere you need to paste these two commands<br> `CLI_HASHED="/home/kiemkist/.local/cli-hashed"
  `<br>` PATH="$PATH:$CLI_HASHED/bin"`<br> in `.bashrc` located in `/$HOME/.bashrc`